trynthink/scout/docs/installation_guide.rst

 5. Install specific code linters
 ********************************

 Open the Command Palette and select "Package Control: Install Package" again to install new packages following the same steps.
-Install the "SublimeLinter-pep8," "SublimeLinter-json," and "SublimeLinter-pyflakes" packages.
+Install the "SublimeLinter-pycodestyle," "SublimeLinter-json," and "SublimeLinter-pyflakes" packages.

 6. Configure Python syntax-specific preferences
 ***********************************************